 Since the scope and content of the duty to consult and the duty to accommodate depend on both the strength of the case for Aboriginal right and title and the gravity of the potential impact of a particular decision, mechanisms that assess both these issues will gain increased importance in environmental decision-making processes where Aboriginal title and/or rights are asserted (but unproven).

-Class Actions and the
+Class Actions and the Sydney Tar Ponds

 Despite the challenges that face environmental class actions in Canada, in 2004 several plaintiffs in Nova Scotia commenced an ambitious action seeking damages for, among other things, health problems and property losses in connection with the infamous Sydney tar ponds, which are related to the decades-long operation of Sydney Steel in Sydney, Nova Scotia.
 Despite the absence of specific class action–enabling legislation in Nova Scotia, the plaintiffs have applied to have their case heard as a class action, which could allow thousands of Sydney residents to be added as part of the plaintiff class.

 1 O.J.
 No. 6453 (QL).